Paperspace/Docs/experiments/about.md

 # Overview

+{% hint style="warning" %} Experiments have been replaced by a more general framework called Workflows.
+For the latest info go to Workflows. {% endhint %}

 Experiments are used to train machine learning models.
 Gradient supports single-node experiments as well as distributed training through multi-node experiments.
 Gradient also supports [Hyperparameter Search](using-experiments/hyperparameters.md).

 ![The Experiments view is available within each individual project](../.gitbook/assets/screen-shot-2021-01-18-at-9.50.00-pm.png)